Meeting the Adolescent Literacy Challenge

 Using Online Learning to Address “Below Basic” Reading Levels

-Based on more than ten years’ online learning experience and in collaboration with leading experts in the field of adolescent literacy, Global Student Network is uniquely poised to offer solutions to schools working to meet the needs of struggling readers.
+Based on more than fifteen years’ online learning experience and in collaboration with leading experts in the field of adolescent literacy, Global Student Network is uniquely poised to offer solutions to schools working to meet the needs of struggling readers.

 Building Proficiency in Reading Comprehension and Writing